 Wild Foods Overview

-Below is a modification of a paper i wrote in graduate school almost a decade ago about wild plant food use in Appalachia.
+Below is a modification of a paper i wrote in graduate school over a decade ago about wild plant food use in Appalachia.
 The information is mostly germane to the eastern U.S. but can often be extrapolated to other temperate places, especially at the genus level.
 It is written mostly from a historical perspective as it was originally composed for an Appalachian history class.
 Important to emphasize that this is a very alive and evolving practice across the world with many groups currently and that this knowledge is core to our potential future sustainability.

-However, i intend in this current rendition to weave in ideas i have picked up from other areas along the way in recent years. i would love to do all of this from a Western and Eastern American and ultimately European and beyond perspective blended together.
-However, the bigger 25 page paper, of which this is a distillation below, took me around 70 hours of research and writing.
+i intend in this current rendition to weave in ideas i have picked up from other areas along the way in recent years. i would love to do all of this from a Western and Eastern American and ultimately Asian/European and beyond perspective blended together.
+However, the bigger 25 page paper just covering Appalachia, of which this is a distillation below, took me around 70 hours of research and writing.
 So i will defer to occasional commentary from a western and also other locational direction.
 A new series of books coming out soon by Joseph Simcox who is an extraordinary botanical explorer may elucidate more of a global perspective in particular

 i discovered in my research the use of approximately 170 wild edible plants in Appalachia in the 1800s and early 1900s.
 Approximately 175 additional wild edible plants were found to occur within the region that may have been used at some point in time by natives or settlers and could currently be put into use.
 No doubt others exist that were not found in the literature as well.

 The modern cookbooks of Appalachia that cover wild foods typically fall into two categories.
-Some native sons and daughters have written in a way to celebrate their heritage without falling into stereotypes.
-The three authors that exemplify this style are Sidney Saylor Farr, Mark Sohn and Joseph Dabney (Dabney, 1998; Farr, 1983, 1995; Sohn, 1996, 1998, 2005).
+Some local born sons and daughters have written in a way to celebrate their heritage without falling into stereotypes.
+Four authors that exemplify this style are Joseph Dabney, Sidney Saylor Farr, Susi Gott Seguret and Mark Sohn (Dabney, 1998; Farr, 1983, 1995; Séguret, 2016a; Sohn, 1996, 2005).
 These writers provide a wealth of knowledge about Appalachian cooking in general sprinkled with oral history from their own experiences and also extensive interviews with elders.
 The famous Foxfire books provide further direct insight into wild food use in Appalachia (Page & Wigginton, 1992; Wigginton, 1972, 1973, 1973).
 The other type of Appalachian cookbook that features wild edibles plays into stereotypical hillbilly conceptions using vernacular terms for recipes and ingredients while proposing to honor hundreds of years of heritage (Ozark Maid Candies (Osaage Beach, Mo.), 1966; Ryan, 1966; Shelton, 1964, 1973; Tate, 1968).
-These books are still available in gas stations and other touristic places today and offer interesting cultural insights if not taken literally and out of context.
+These books are still available in gas stations and other touristic places today and offer interesting cultural insights if not always taken literally and out of context.

 Even when wild plants are mentioned in contemporary cookbooks diversity is greatly lacking.
 Though, some of the most choice and need to know plants of the area are highlighted understandably.
-The prevailing plants are included in a table below
+The prevailing plants are included in a table below:

 Blackberry (Rubus spp.)
 Rosaceae